-Throughout the world there has always been a substantial segment of the population that is living in less than ideal conditions with estimates of the number of absolute poor reaching 100 million people worldwide.
+Throughout the world there has always been a substantial segment of the population that is living in less than ideal conditions with estimates of the number of absolute poor (those who cannot meet their most basic needs) reaching 1,200 million people worldwide .

 The homeless are the most highly visible yet unseen residents in the capital city and country wide.
+The many unfortunate individuals who have found themselves in a situation that could happen to practically anyone.
 At the most basic economic level, homelessness is caused by poverty and unemployment.
-However, becoming homeless is not the result of just a single event or factor; instead it’s a myriad of contributing factors that leads to someone becoming homeless.
-The many unfortunate individuals who have found themselves in a situation that could happen to practically anyone are not always drunks or drug abusers or mental patients, they are not the perpetual social problem that many believe them to be and after all this time some of us still look upon these people as a problem, an inconvenience.
+Becoming homeless is not the result of just a single event or factor; instead it’s a myriad of contributing factors that leads to someone becoming homeless. not all homeless people are drunks or drug abusers or mental patients, they are not the perpetual social problem that many believe them to be and after all this time we still look upon these people as a problem, an inconvenience.
 As such, most people have not taken the time to look past the stereotypes that concern these people and actually find out how they ended up being homeless, living in a shelter or the streets.

-Homelessness impacts a lot more people than you might expect, it causes a host of other problems for society at large.
-These individuals have no place to call home: they sleep on pavements, in doorways, in parks, bus stops, or in night shelters.
+Homelessness impacts a lot more people than you might expect, it causes a host of other problems for the homeless individuals and for society at large.
+They have no place to call home: they sleep on pavements, in doorways, in parks, or they sleep in public buildings like bus stops, or in night shelters.
 In Georgetown we have one such place called the East La Penitence Night Shelter.
 The Shelter is a non-profit organization established in January 2001 to provide shelter to persons experiencing socio-economic, psychological, domestic and/or other problems due to which they found themselves homeless.
 The Administrator of the Shelter Mrs. Sheila Veerasammy said that over the years, the men and women who sought sanctuary at the Shelter have been provided with a meal, a bath and a warm bed, which resulted in hundreds of men and women transforming their lives and reintegrate themselves into mainstream society.

-Although the facility was initially opened only in the afternoons where persons can spend the night and have a warm meal, a decision was made through the Ministry of Social Protection, under whose purview the Shelter falls, to extend the hours, allowing those individuals who wanted to stay-in during the day since they had no place to go and would just end up "liming" in front of the shelter.
+Although the facility was initially opened only in the afternoons where persons can spend the night a decision was made through the Ministry of Social Protection, under whose purview the Shelter falls, to extend the hours, allowing those individuals who wanted to stay-in during the day since they had no place to go and would just end up "liming" in front of the shelter.